laminlabs/lamindb/README.md

 Reproducing results or understanding how a dataset or model was created can be a pain.
 Training models across thousands of datasets — from LIMS and ELNs to orthogonal assays and cross-team silos — is even harder.
-In the age of AI agents, maintaining an overview and ensuring data quality across a project is more complex than ever.
+In the age of agents, maintaining an overview and ensuring data quality across a project is more complex than ever.

 Unlike code (git) or tables (data warehouses), biological data has lacked a dedicated, API-first management framework.
 It has been relegated to structureless data lakes, rigid SQL warehouses, or tabular lakehouses designed for domains with far fewer entities, concepts, and specialized formats.